Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Well posedness of the damped linear wave equation

 \subsection{$L^p$ regularity}

-For $p \geq2$ we have $L^p(\Omega)\subset L^2(\Omega)$ and by Theorem~\ref{thmeigenfuncLaprob} the spectrum of $-\Delta$ in $L^p(\Omega)$ is contained in $\mathbb{R}^*_+$ as it is contained in the spectrum of $-\Delta$ in $L^2(\Omega)$.
-We give a result on maximal $L^p$ regularity which is a direct application of Theorem~$4.1$ in Ref.~\cite{Srivastava} to the linear system for the strongly damped wave equation with mixed boundary conditions and homogeneous initial data~(\ref{dampedwaveeqmix}): \begin{theorem} For $p\geq 2$ and $T>0$, there exits a unique weak solution $u\in X^p_0$ with
+For $p \geq2$ we have $L^p(\Omega)\subset L^2(\Omega)$ and, by Theorem~\ref{thmeigenfuncLaprob} and by~\cite[Corollary~5.5]{Daners}, the spectrum of $-\Delta$ in $L^p(\Omega)$ is contained in $\mathbb{R}^*_+$.
+We give a result on maximal $L^p$ regularity, which is a direct application of Theorem~$4.1$ in Ref.~\cite{Srivastava} to the linear system for the strongly damped wave equation with mixed boundary conditions and homogeneous initial data~(\ref{dampedwaveeqmix}): \begin{theorem} Let $-\Delta$ be defined on $\mathcal{D}_p(-\Delta))$ as the $L^p$-realisation of the Laplacian for mixed boundary conditions by Definition~\ref{defdomLapl}.
+For $p\geq 2$ and $T>0$, there exits a unique weak solution $u\in X^p_0$ with